An immigration attorney and client reviewing a decision and planning an appeal.

 Our appeals and federal litigation work includes:

-- BIA Appeals – challenging immigration judge decisions on issues such as asylum, cancellation of removal, waivers, and bond.
+• BIA Appeals - challenging immigration judge decisions on asylum, cancellation of removal, waivers, bond, and more.

-- Motions to Reopen – reopening based on new evidence, changed country conditions, ineffective assistance of counsel, or lack of notice.
+• Motions to Reopen - new evidence, changed country conditions, ineffective assistance, or lack of notice.

-- Petitions for Review (Third Circuit) – briefing and arguing appeals to the U.S. Court of Appeals for the Third Circuit after a final BIA decision.
+• Petitions for Review (Third Circuit) - briefing and arguing appeals after final BIA decisions.

-- Federal Mandamus Actions – lawsuits in federal district court to challenge unreasonable delays in cases stuck at USCIS, NVC, or a consulate.
+• Federal Mandamus Actions - lawsuits to challenge unreasonable delays at USCIS, NVC, or consulates.

-- APA Lawsuits (Delays / Unreasonable Withholding) – litigation under the Administrative Procedure Act for agency inaction or unlawful decision-making.
+• APA Lawsuits - litigation for agency inaction or unlawful decision-making.

-We coordinate strategy with any ongoing removal proceedings or pending filings to avoid unintended consequences and to protect your long-term goals wherever possible.
+We coordinate strategy with any ongoing removal proceedings or pending filings to avoid unintended consequences and protect long-term goals.

 Get a timely review of your decision and options.

-We will look at your decision, prior filings, and timeline; identify any potential grounds for appeal or litigation; and give you clear next steps so you can make an informed choice.
+We review your decision, filings, and timeline; identify potential grounds; and outline next steps so you can make an informed choice.